Methyldichloroarsine: Structure, synthesis, reactivity

 Typically such syntheses are conducted in ether or THF solutions and typically the product is isolated by distillation.
 Use of larger amounts of the magnesium reagent affords greater amounts of dimethylchloroarsine ((CH3)2AsCl) and trimethylarsine ((CH3)3As).

-In World War I, the German manufacturing method consisted of a three-step reaction beginning with methylation of sodium arsenite:
+In World War I, the German manufacturing method consisted of a three-step reaction beginning with methylation of sodium arsenite with dimethyl sulfate: